 For this blog, we’re looking at the 7 most common effects winter weather can have on your eye health and the measures you can take ensure your cold weather eyecare is effective.

-1. Watery eyes
+1. Watery Eyes

-2. Dryness and irritation
+2. Dryness and Irritation

 Raising your central heating to combat the cold can cause similar conditions, leading to eye rubbing, which in turn leaves eyes irritated.
-To remedy this, you can purchase eye drops for a range of symptoms to provide comfort throughout the day.
-Where it is especially dry, moisten the atmospheric conditions with a humidifier or even a wet towel on a radiator.
+To remedy this, you can purchase eye drops for a range of dry-eye symptoms to provide comfort throughout the day.
+Where it is especially dry, try adding moisture to your environment with a humidifier or even a wet towel on a radiator.

 4. UV Damage

-Light sensitivity leads us nicely on to UV damage.
-As we’ve said, we protect ourselves in the summer months without question, but UV rays are present and dangerous throughout the winter months too.
+Along with light sensitivity comes UV damage.
+As we’ve said, we protect ourselves in the summer months without question, but UV rays are present and dangerous throughout the winter months, too.
 It’s not just when it is sunny either; much like you can still achieve a tan on a cloudy day, UV rays still come through in the winter months, particularly in snowy and frosty conditions.

-5. Inflammation and redness
+6. Inflammation and redness